aelaff/Arabic-input-field/README.md

 the problem which solved in this package.

 # How it works
-1- Find the prefab called Arabic Text Solver.
-/n2- Put this prefab as a child of the meant input feild. and Congrats !
+Find the prefab called Arabic Text Solver, then Put this prefab as a child of the meant input feild. and Congrats !